Uddeshya-1812/RASA_bot/README.md

 # Installation

-`python 3.6.8` is recommended for use with Rasa!
+`python 3.6` is recommended for use with Rasa!

-# Instructions
-(https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to get an idea of how to approach the problem.

 # Flows
 ## Book Reservation